 Archives & Special Collections

-The Archives & Special Collections of Presbyterian College is located in the James H. Thomason Library on the second floor of the Russell-Arnold addition.
+The Archives & Special Collections area of the James H. Thomason Library is located on the second floor of the Russell-Arnold addition.
 Completed in 2006, the new facility includes a large reading room, exhibit spaces, and areas for storing and processing materials.
 Our mission is to preserve, organize, and make available various materials of a unique and valuable nature.
 Items are selected with particular attention to how they might support undergraduate research at Presbyterian College.
 The Archives is also the primary repository for the official records of the college, and thus serves as the institutional memory for the PC community.

 The collection is roughly divided into two major components — the Presbyterian College Archives, which documents the history of PC and the individuals and other institutions associated with it, and special collections of books and papers dealing with the history of South Carolina and Presbyterianism.
 All material in Archives and Special Collections is accessible during Archives hours.

 The Presbyterian College Archives contains papers, publications, photographs, clippings, and other materials which document the history, organization, and development of Presbyterian College.
 Because of the College’s close ties with the Presbyterian Church and Thornwell Home, the collection also includes materials on these institutions.